mcpt/learning/content/game-dev/part-iii/introduction.md

 Welcome to the return of MCPT's Game Dev Series!
 Over the course of 3 workshops, we have something for everyone, whether you’re a beginner or an experienced coder.
 Inspired by **Bloons Tower Defense**, you will learn how to code your very own tower-defense game in Processing!

 {{% notice tip "Challenges" %}}
-Earn up to **400** bonus points with our tower-creation challenges!
+Earn up to **400** bonus points with our open-ended challenge!
 Stay tuned for more info!
 {{% /notice %}}

 ### Demo